Antenatal / postnatal depression? Hypnotherapy could provide the solution.

 Those women who do feel as if pregnancy and the early months of motherhood are an ordeal are pressured into putting on a front.
 It’s a conspiracy of silence whereby women will feel as if they’re the only ones to feel this way, that they’re somehow monstrous for not l0ving every second.

 It’s OK.
-I’ve used hypnotherapy in Oxford, Reading, London (Holborn), Wallingford and Thame to help mothers to overcome this feeling of utter depression.
+I’ve used hypnotherapy in Oxford, Reading, London (Holborn), Wallingford and Thame to help mothers to overcome this feeling of utter depression and to get back to enjoying their time as pregnant mothers to be or as the parents to beautiful babies.

 I also offer hypnotherapy for antenatal and post-natal depression online, using vsee, whatsapp, zoom.
 Please get in touch for details.